 - Labor optimization + visual overages and shortages

 7Shifts offers a wide variety of plans to suit mom-and-pop shops, full-service restaurants, large-scale chain restaurants, and everything in between.

 So regardless of the size of your operation, there’s a plan perfect for your employee scheduling needs.
 Their pricing plans include:

-- The Works: $76.99 per month/location — access to advanced features
+- The Works: $69.99 per month/location for unlimited employees

 You can also choose from several add-ons including account setup, task management, and sales data importing features.

 Start your free 60-day free trial (limited time) to take 7Shifts for a test drive today!